ROCm/rocm-install-on-linux/docs/how-to/spack.rst

         spack find

-8. If any modification is made to the ``.yaml`` file, you must deactivate the existing environment and create a new one in order for the modications to be reflected.
+8. If any modification is made to the ``.yaml`` file, you must deactivate the existing environment and create a new one in order for the modifications to be reflected.

     To deactivate, use: